April 1, 2022

-The Court of Appeal stated that the limitation on coverage for joint ventures and partnerships does not operate merely to avoid indemnity for a “vicarious liability” or a “joint liability”.
-Even if the constituent partners could be liable individually for their conduct, they lose coverage if it arose by reason of a partnership or joint venture obligation.
+The Court of Appeal stated that the limitation on coverage for joint ventures and partnerships does not operate merely to avoid indemnity for a “vicarious liability” or a “joint liability.”
+Even if the constituent partners could be liable individually for their conduct, they lose coverage if it arose because of a partnership or joint venture obligation.

-That approach is consistent with the approach taken by the Courts in the United States which have examined this issue.
-U.S. Courts have taken the view that the limitation in the definition of “Insured” applies either to a partner’s direct liability, or, merely a “vicarious liability” stemming from an undisclosed partnership.
+That approach is consistent with the approach taken by the courts in the United States, which have examined this issue.
+United States courts have taken the view that the limitation in the definition of “Insured” applies to either a partner’s direct liability, or merely a “vicarious liability” stemming from an undisclosed partnership.
 The limitation in coverage uses words directed to excluding the conduct of the partnership itself and its consequences, regardless of the role played by the insured in the partnership or the theory of liability being advanced against the insured in the underlying litigation.
 (Associates Metals & Minerals Corp. v.
-Hartford Accident & Indemnity Co.
-1977 Fire & Casualty Cas.
-(CCH) 907).
+Hartford Accident & Indemnity Co.).

 The imposition of the limitation on coverage, in terms of the underwriting rationale, is to ensure that the underwriter is not confronted with a materially increased risk without the concomitant benefit of either the opportunity to decline the risk posed by the partnership or to increase the premium.